Fabrice Grinda

-Fabrice Grinda (born 3 August 1974) is a French entrepreneur, blogger for Business Insider and super angel, with more than 200 investments around the world, including Alibaba Group, Airbnb, Beepi, FanDuel, Palantir, and Windeln.
+Fabrice Grinda (born 3 August 1974) is a French entrepreneur and investor who co-founded the venture-capital firm FJ Labs and serves as a founding partner.
 Grinda is the co-founder and former CEO of Aucland, Zingy, and OLX and is a frequent conference speaker on trends in technology, emerging markets, and investing.

 Studies

 Grinda was born in Boulogne Billancourt in France and grew up in Nice, where he graduated high school C Massena in 1992.
 He left France to attend Princeton University and graduated summa cum laude in 1996; he was awarded the Halbert White '72 prize for most distinguished economics student and the Wolf Balleisen memorial prize for best economics thesis.

 Entrepreneurial activities

 While at Princeton, Grinda created Princeton International Computers, exporting high-end computer equipment from the U.S. to Europe.
 He then worked as a consultant for McKinsey from 1996 to 1998 before returning to France where he co-founded the company Aucland.